Menu

 Carbohydrates, energy and focus

-Posted by Jo Travers 796 Days Ago
+Posted by Jo Travers Over a Year Ago

 Our bodies use the food we eat for energy.
 In order to fuel all of the metabolic processes, brain function and any movement we make, the energy containing parts of our food (that’s protein, fat and carbohydrate) need to be converted into a useable form of energy called adenosine triphosphate or ATP for short.
 The most efficient source... [read more]